youweichen0208/YC-Tech-Blog/src/backend/dotnetcore.md

 return View("Orders", Orders);
 ```

+## DTO data transfer object:

+A Data Transfer Object (DTO) is a design pattern used in software architecture, DTOs are simple objects that are used to transport data between layers in an application.
+They do not contain any business logic but only attribute fields.

+DTOs are often used in conjunction with Object-Relational Mapping(ORM) frameworks to select, insert, or update data in a database.
+They can also be used in APIs to define the shape of data that's sent over the network.

 ## Bind Query String to an Action Method Parameters in MVC

 In ASP.NET Core MVC, we can bind query string values to action method parameters directly.
 The model binding system takes care of this for us.